Apurva-tech/Assist-U/README.md

 ## ✔ Improving Cognitive Skills
 - Processing delays have little do to with the capacity to incorporate and evaluate observations and ideas.
 Delays in the ability to process verbal or written language have a neurological basis.
 For those individuals who suffer delays, facts, ideas, and questions are often delayed or even lost in translation from language to thought and vice-versa. <strong> Therefore our application has a interactive interface which makes learning process for the children. </strong>

+## ✔ Learning by visual aid
+- Learning skills such as communication and maths from trained professionals with the help of currated videos a may help bring about consistent positive changes in the overall development and assist in day to day activities.

 # Tech Stack
 - [x] Python